 - What to expect during labor and delivery.

 - How to manage the birth using controlled breathing and emotional and physical support.

-- What medical pain control options may be available for a vaginal delivery.
+- What medical pain-control options may be available for a vaginal delivery.

-Medicines for starting or strengthening VBAC labor
+Medicines for starting or strengthening a trial of labor

 As the end of pregnancy nears, the cervix normally becomes soft and begins to open (dilate) and thin (efface), preparing for labor and delivery.
 When labor does not naturally start on its own, labor may be started artificially (induced).

-Some doctors avoid the use of any medicine to start (induce) a VBAC trial of labor, because they are concerned about uterine rupture.
+Some doctors avoid the use of any medicine to start (induce) a trial of labor, because they are concerned about uterine rupture.
 Other doctors are comfortable with the careful use of oxytocin (Pitocin) to start labor when the cervix is soft and opening (dilating).